 In the window “Language and region”, click on the tab “Applications”.

-In the tab “Applications”, in the lower left corner, click the sign “+” (plus) to add an application to the list.
+In the tab “Applications”, in the lower left corner, click the sign “+” (more) to add an application to the list.
 This is the list of specific apps for which you want to use a different language.

 You will see a small pop-up window on your screen.
 In this popup window, click drop down menu “App” and select the application for which you want to change the language.
 Next, click drop down menu “Idiom” and select the language you want the app to use.